 Work on the training of staff and employees regarding proper and secure use of the copy/paste functionality.
 You can get in contact with the software provider to organize such training sessions.

 Staff training might be a little heavy on your budget in the short run but will always prove useful in the longer run.

 Federal and State Regulations

-Carefully and critically observe, assess, and rate the copy/paste practices.
+Carefully and critically observe, assess, and rate the copy/paste practices being carried out by the staff as well as the physicians themselves.
 If done regularly, this step can help ensure the reliability and integrity of the records in the EHR Software, and also make the records comply with the federal and state regulations.